Wikipedia: Hardware operations and support

-Wikipedia currently runs on dedicated clusters of Linux servers running the Debian operating system. caching clusters are located in Amsterdam, San Francisco, Singapore, and Marseille.
+Wikipedia currently runs on dedicated clusters of Linux servers running the Debian operating system.
 By January 22, 2013, Wikipedia had migrated its primary data center to an Equinix facility in Ashburn, Virginia.
+A second application data center was created in 2014 in Carrollton, Texas, to improve Wikipedia's reliability.
+Both datacenters work as the primary one, in alternate semesters, with the other one working as secondary datacenter.
 In 2017, Wikipedia installed a caching cluster in an Equinix facility in Singapore, the first of its kind in Asia.
 In 2022, a caching data center was opened in Marseille, France.
+In 2024, a caching data center was opened in São Paulo, the first of its kind in South America.
+As of November 2024, caching clusters are located in Amsterdam, San Francisco, Singapore, Marseille, and São Paulo.

 Internal research and operational development

 Following growing amounts of incoming donations in 2013 exceeding seven digits, the Foundation has reached a threshold of assets which qualify its consideration under the principles of industrial organization economics to indicate the need for the re-investment of donations into the internal research and development of the Foundation.
 Two projects of such internal research and development have been the creation of a Visual Editor and the "Thank" tab in the edit history, which were developed to improve issues of editor attrition.
 The estimates for reinvestment by industrial organizations into internal research and development was studied by Adam Jaffe, who recorded that the range of 4% to 25% annually was to be recommended, with high-end technology requiring the higher level of support for internal reinvestment.
 At the 2013 level of contributions for Wikimedia presently documented as 45 million dollars, the computed budget level recommended by Jaffe for reinvestment into internal research and development is between 1.8 million and 11.3 million dollars annually.
 In 2019, the level of contributions were reported by the Wikimedia Foundation as being at $120 million annually, updating the Jaffe estimates for the higher level of support to between $3.08 million and $19.2 million annually.